 With only twenty-four hours before the ball to figure out what to do (which has never been Tim’s forte), this former philosophy student finds unsolicited advice from members of a new leisure class.
 There is Milton, Tim’s college roommate turned Marxist revolutionary, a Falstaffian gent bent on overthrowing the government.
 Two young Arizona “brothers from another mother.”
 A disillusioned German exchange student who has abandoned the study of physics for the French Quarter social scene.
 And an Italian fellow who is a self-proclaimed master in the art of amore.

 Picking up where Walker Percy (The Moviegoer) and John Kennedy Toole (A Confederacy of Dunces) left off, this wild romp presents New Orleans as an eternal city, whose characters exceed the vicissitudes of fortune, functioning instead as a universal canvas upon which individuals must struggle to carve out their existence.
 This is not the NOLA of Hurricane Katrina, political corruption, crime, tourism, or the home of jazz.
 Rather, Simmons adds to the literary œuvre of this Southern city, and Three Dashes Bitters captures a New Orleans defined only in the individuals we encounter—not the easy stereotypes that make individuality impossible.

 About the Author

-He is a professor of philosophy and has published articles in journals such as Perspectives in Biology and Medicine, Film and Philosophy, the International Journal of Decision Ethics, and Techné: Journal of the Society for Philosophy and Technology.
+He has published scholarly articles in journals such as Perspectives in Biology and Medicine, Film and Philosophy, the International Journal of Decision Ethics, and Techné: Journal of the Society for Philosophy and Technology.

 He lives in Savannah, Georgia, with his wife Katherine and is the proud father of Savannah, Mary, and Augustus.

-Although teaching and research keep him busy, he still finds time to enjoy a Sazerac cocktail in the evenings.
+Although teaching and research keep him busy, he still finds time to sail and enjoy a Sazerac cocktail (or two) in the evenings.

 Books and Plays by Jack Simmons